 Email marketing campaigns can also be completely automated to save your business on time, money, and human resources.
 Creating drip email campaigns that deploy relevant, aligned, and consecutive email communications to leads as they make their way through the sales funnel is a lead nurturing must.

+Find the right people to get in touch with.
 Start with a welcome email, followed by an onboarding email and various educational, promotional, and re-engagement email campaigns, set at regular intervals based on time and the buyer’s location in the sales funnel.

 7. Engage on Social Media

 Why wait to start nurturing your leads once they’ve already been generated when you can engage prospective customers with seed nurturing as an initial touchpoint?
 Social media is an excellent form of inbound marketing that allows you to connect with your target audience throughout the stages of the buying process.